JCMexplains/writing-for-success-2023/textbook.md

 changes you would make.
 Replace any recognizable names with pseudonyms.

-4. **Group activity.** At work, an employer might someday ask you to contribute to the research base for an essay such as the one Mariah wrote or the one you wrote while working through this chapter.
+4. **Group activity**.
+At work, an employer might someday ask you to contribute to the research base for an essay such as the one Mariah wrote or the one you wrote while working through this chapter.
 Choosing either her topic or your own, compile a list of at least